-Generally concrete can be deposited into forms with minimal free fall.
+Generally concrete can be deposited into forms with minimal free fall (distance from concrete discharge to bottom of form work).
+A truck or chute may also be used to aid in placement where free fall mav be a factor.
 Conventional concrete (not SCC) should first be deposited in one corner or edge of flat forms and additional concrete should be deposited into previously cast concrete until the form is filled.
-For vertical forms such as walls or pipe sections, concrete should be cast in horizontal layers instead of depositing the concrete to full height at one point and allowing the concrete to flow to other locations.
+For vertical forms such as walls or pipe sections. concrete should be cast in horizontal layers instead of depositing the concrete to full height at one point and allowing the concrete to flow to other locations.
 There are exceptions to that rule.
 For example, when using SCC or when casting a wall section with a large rectangular blockout, concrete is generally cast high on one side of the blockout and the concrete is allowed to flow beneath the blockout until the level of concrete on the opposite side is higher than the bottom of the blockout.